zincbase/zincdb/docs/API Reference.md

 ]
 ```

-`path` is the target node's path, `value` is any type, `metadata` has a metadata object (currently mostly used internally - the specification is likely to change).
+`path` is the target node's path, `value` is any type, `metadata` has a metadata object of the form `{ updateTime: ..., commitTime: ...}` where times are microsecond unix timestamps.

 **Return value**: